What is acceptance criteria (AC)?

 AC: Required fields: First Name; Last Name; Account Type Name; Country; State (if a country with states is selected); Address; City.

 AC: Length validation for:

 First Name - max 35 characters.
 No numbers or special characters allowed.

 Last Name - max 35 characters.
 No numbers or special characters allowed.

 Account Type Name - max 25 characters, numerical and English alphabet.
 No special characters allowed.

 In order to create a successful product, the entire team has to work as one.
 Having the same understanding of what has to be implemented, how it has to be implemented, and how it has to be tested is the best way to justify the client's expectations.
 The AC list, which was defined in a user story, is the most useful way to reach that goal.
-How those criteria are formed, expanded upon or updated, depends the team.
-Every team has to find their own way of working together.
-If you find that way – you're pretty much guaranteed success.
+How those criteria are formed, expanded upon or updated, depends on the team.
+Every team has to find its own way of working together.
+If you find that way–you're pretty much guaranteed success.